 This future of work movement is almost as if robust ivy were growing over a building, destroying its aging mortar and old bricks, and leaving only the vine as a supporting structure.

-“The replacement of hierarchies to social enterprise models is needed in today and tomorrow’s corporations in order to meet the needs of people.
+“The replacement of hierarchies to social enterprise models is needed in order to meet the needs of people.”

 For example, by collapsing hierarchies you can respond to faster-paced markets and push decision making further and further down into the organization.

-Part of the challenge moving in this direction stem from the education system which was built on the assembly line concept, to support command and control hierarchy.
+Part of the challenges moving in this direction stems from the education system which was built on the assembly line concept, to support command and control hierarchy.